exa04/cyma/book/src/introduction.md

 your [nih-plug](https://github.com/robbert-vdh/nih-plug) UIs.

 In this book, you'll learn how you can compose some common visualizers - and you will also learn the basics of how Cyma works along the way.
+It's still a work in progress, so expect it to grow and include more extensive examples over time.